Main Pages

 Holding

 Physical holding is the most obvious instance of the holding environment.
 Infants like being held by the mother or father, but they need to be held in the right way.
-Anyone can carry a baby, but not everyone can hold a baby in such a way that the child senses that it is loved, it is being communicated with, it is understood, it is merged with, it is secure, its body is molded with.
-As Winnicott says,
+Anyone can carry a baby, but not everyone can hold a baby in such a way that the child senses that it is loved, communicated with, understood, merged with, and secure.

-When a baby is held in a way that is holding, it feels held in a way similar to how it was held inside the womb, and there is less discontinuity in the holding from its life inside mother's body to outside of it.
-This sense of holding will not disrupt the child's sense of basic trust, and the effect will be that Living Daylight – the loving and supportive dimension of Being – remains an intrinsic part of its sense of reality.
+When a baby is held in a way that is “holding,” it feels supported in a way similar to how it was held inside the womb, and there is less discontinuity in the holding from its life inside mother’s body to outside of it.
+This sense of holding will not disrupt the child’s sense of basic trust, and the effect will be that Living Daylight—the loving and supportive dimension of Being—remains an intrinsic part of its sense of reality.
 The holding becomes integrated into the depths of its consciousness, and the result is a sense of basic trust in reality.
-The child's sense of basic trust will begin in relationship to mother and the holding environment, and will extend to the world and the whole universe.
+The child’s sense of basic trust will begin in relationship to mother and the holding environment and will extend to the world and the whole universe.
 This will allow the child to grow and develop into its full potential.

-A good holding environment is not just a matter of the mother loving and providing physically for her child; the emotional climate in the family is a part of the holding of the environment as well.
-If there is tension between the parents, for example, the child will feel it and the sense of holding will be somewhat disrupted.
-The presence or absence of other siblings and their interrelationships also affects the holding of the environment, as do the environment's actual physical qualities.
+But the holding environment is not simply physical; the whole emotional climate in the family is a part of the holding environment.
+If there is tension between parents, for example, the child will feel it and the sense of holding will be somewhat disrupted.
+The presence or absence of other siblings and their interrelationships also affect the holding.
 Whether it is chaotic or dreary, too noisy or lacking in stimulation for the child, all affect the amount of holding he or she experiences.
-What the family as a whole is going through will affect it.
-If the family is going through a difficult financial period and there is a sense of fear and insecurity in the parents, this will not only affect the parents' relationship to the child directly, but will also create an anxiousenvironment full of expectations of difficulty or danger.
-If the child grows up during war-time, the holding will also be compromised.
-Physical traumas, such as the child getting sick, or one or both parents becoming ill, will be experienced as disruptions in the sense of being held and therefore in the sense of basic trust.
+What the family as a whole is going through will also affect it.
+If the family is enduring a difficult financial period and there is a sense of fear and insecurity in the parents, this will not only affect the parents’ relationship to the child directly, but it will also create an anxious environment full of expectations of difficulty or danger.
+If the child grows up during wartime, the holding will also be compromised.
+Physical traumas, such as the child getting sick, or one or both parents falling ill, will be experienced as disruptions in the sense of being held and therefore also in the sense of basic trust.
 The effect of whatever disruptions occur will be cushioned and mitigated to the degree that the environment is generally holding.

-The holding environment includes the psychological, the physical, the emotional, the spiritual – the totality of the world the child lives in.
-To the extent that the environment holds the various manifestations of the soul, the soul feels supported by the environment and therefore, intrinsically connected to the universe.
+The environment holds the various manifestations of the soul, and the soul feels supported by the environment and, therefore, intrinsically connected to the universe.
 The soul can then experience its Beingness in a continuous way, without disruptions from the environment, and that sense of Beingness can develop and mature.
-The child feels himself to be an inherent part of the universe as a unique expression of it.
+The child feels an inherent part of the universe as a unique expression of it.

 The Loss of Holding

-When the child does not have the support to be herself, she reacts in such a way as to try to establish or reestablish the holding environment.
-If impingements continue, the child will keep reacting in an attempt to deal with the situation, trying to make things work such that she feels held.
-The reactivity in response to the impingements or disruptions in the environment is the child's attempt to bring about what she needs so that she can survive and develop.
-If the holding isn't there or isn't dependable, the child will try to manipulate herself, her parents, and/or the environment to bring it about.
-The child might develop all kinds of ways to please the parents by doing things for them, entertaining them, or hiding her needs.
-On the other hand, she might try to distract them from their problems, throw tantrums to get attention, or become manipulative or even deceitful to try to get the holding to return.
+When children do not have the support to be themselves, they react by trying to establish or reestablish the holding environment.
+If the impingements continue, they will continue reacting in an attempt to cope with the situation, trying to make things work out in order to feel held.
+Reactivity in response to the impingements or disruptions in the environment are the child’s attempt to bring about what he or she needs in order to survive and develop.
+If the holding isn’t there or isn’t dependable, children will try to manipulate themselves, their parents, and/or the environment to bring it about.
+They might develop all kinds of ways to please the parents: hiding their own needs, entertaining their parents or doing things for them.
+On the other hand, they can also try to distract their parents from their problems, throw tantrums to get attention, or become manipulative—even deceitful—to get the holding in return.

 By having to react to the loss of holding, the child is no longer simply being, and the spontaneous and natural unfoldment of the soul has been disrupted.
-If this reactivity becomes predominant, the child's development will be based on that reactivity rather than on the continuity of Beingness.
-If her development is based on reactivity to an unsafe environment, the child will develop in disconnection from Being and therefore, her ego will be what becomes most developed.
-If her development unfolds out of the continuity of being, the child's consciousness will remain to some extent centered in her essential nature, and her development will be the maturation and expression of that nature.
+If this reactivity becomes predominant, the child’s development will be based on that reactivity rather than on the continuity of Beingness.
+When development is based on reactivity to what is perceived as an unsafe environment, children will develop in disconnection from Being and, therefore, ego will be what becomes most developed.

-The less holding there is in the environment, the more the child's development will be based on this reactivity, which is essentially an attempt to deal with an undependable environment.
-The child will develop mechanisms for dealing with an environment that is not trustworthy, and these mechanisms form the basis of the developing sense of self, or ego.
-This development of the child's consciousness is then founded on distrust, and so distrust is part of the basis of ego development.
-The child's consciousness – her soul – internalizes the environment it is growing up in and then projects that environment back onto the world.
+The less holding there is in the environment, the more the child’s development will be based on this reactivity, which is essentially an attempt to deal with an undependable environment.
+The child will develop mechanisms for dealing with an environment they feel is inherently trustworthy, and these mechanisms form the basis of the developing sense of self, or ego.
+The development of the child’s consciousness is then founded on distrust, and so distrust is part of the basis of ego development.
+The child’s consciousness—his or her soul—internalizes the environment it is growing up in and then projects that environment back onto the world.

 Ego Development and Basic Distrust

-To the extent that the environment provides adequate holding, the child can develop in the context of a continuity of being which allows and supports the individuation of the soul – one's unique embodiment of Being.
-Because there are degrees of holding and of impingement, and because no holding environment is without failures, we typically develop a real (essential) and a false (egoic) self in varying proportions.
+To the extent that the environment provides adequate holding, the child can develop in the context of a continuity of being that allows and supports the individuation of the soul—one’s unique embodiment of Being.
+Because there are degrees of holding and of impingement, and because no holding environment is without failures, we typically develop a real (essential) and false (egoic) self in varying proportions.
 Basic trust is usually not totally missing, but it is seldom complete.
 To have absolute basic trust is to be completely realized.

-Allowing ourselves to experience the hole of holding is a crucial step in reclaiming contact with the holding dimension of Being, Living Daylight.
+Allowing ourselves to experience the hole of holding is a crucial step in reclaiming contact with the holding dimension of Being—Living Daylight.
 Your sense of basic trust is also increased each time you experience the environment responding to you in a supportive way and each time you experience yourself being held in one way or another.
-In the process of spiritual work, each time you move beyond your usual sense of reality and of who you are – each time you jump into the abyss with its sense of disintegration or fragmentation and accompanying fear – and you experience Being coming through, giving you a sense of support, a sense of relief, of satisfaction, of meaning, your basic trust is strengthened.
+In the process of spiritual work, each time you move beyond your usual sense of reality and of who you are—each time you jump into the abyss with its sense of disintegration or fragmentation and accompanying fear—and you experience Being coming through, giving you a sense of support, a sense of relief, of satisfaction, of meaning, your basic trust is strengthened.
 The more experiences you have that involve dealing with painful states and memories, and resolving them, allowing you to connect with various aspects of your fundamental nature, the more that sense of trust is created.
 The more your soul is held and the more basic trust is developed, the more you will unfold.
-Providing this holding for who you really are is one of the functions of a spiritual teaching and a teacher.
-So the whole of the Work ultimately builds basic trust.
+Providing this holding for who you really are is one of the functions of spiritual teaching and a teacher.
+So, the whole of the Work ultimately builds basic trust.

-– from Facets of Unity by A.H.
+—adapted from Facets of Unity, by A.H.
 Almaas